 Kristina M. Johnson, PhD

-Kristina M. Johnson, PhD, will become the 16th president of The Ohio State University on Aug.
-24, 2020.
-The Ohio State Board of Trustees announced her appointment to the university community on June 3.
-Dr. Johnson brings to Ohio State more than 30 years of experience and leadership in the academic, business and public policy sectors.
+Kristina M. Johnson, PhD, is the 16th president of The Ohio State University.
+She brings to Ohio State more than 30 years of experience and leadership in the academic, business and public policy sectors.

 Dr. Johnson has close family ties to Ohio State and Ohio.
 Her grandfather graduated from Ohio State in 1896, played right guard on one of the early football teams and was a member of the Tesla Club.
 Family lore has it that Dr. Johnson’s grandfather met her grandmother on the Columbus campus.
 Dr. Johnson has deep family roots in Ohio.